Missouri Accounting Schools

 Missouri State University

-University of Missouri – St. Louis
+University of Missouri

 Career Opportunities for Accounting Grads in Missouri

-The Missouri Department of Labor has named Accounting as one of the 25 occupations with the greatest level of projected growth through 2018, during which over 7,000 new positions for accountants and auditors are expected to emerge.
-Eleven Fortune 500 Companies are based in Missouri including Express Scripts, Emerson Electric, Spectrum Communications, and Centene, each provide big business opportunities for those wishing to pursue corporate auditing, controlling and managerial accounts.
+Graduates with accounting degrees in Missouri may find many different possible career options in the state.
+Many Fortune 500 companies are based in Missouri including Express Scripts, Emerson Electric, Spectrum Communications, and Centene.
+These big companies, among others, may provide opportunities for those wishing to pursue corporate auditing, controlling, and managerial accounts.
 Additionally, the personal income tax service provider H&R Block is headquartered in Kansas City where it is a leading employer of both private and public accountants.
-Kansas City also hosts offices of the Big Four international accounting and professional service firms: Pricewaterhouse Coopers, Deloitte, Ernst & Young and KPMG.
-Saint Louis is the second largest hub for accounting firms and corporate opportunity for accountants and auditors within Missouri.
+Kansas City also hosts offices of the Big Four international accounting and professional service firms: PricewaterhouseCoopers, Deloitte, Ernst & Young, and KPMG.

 Missouri Accounting Salary and Jobs by Metro Area